 Who wins at each spending level

 Under $300/month on groceries: Use whatever no-fee card gives you the best flat rate.
-The Blue Cash Everyday (3%, no fee) or Capital One SavorOne (3%, no fee) both work well.
+The Blue Cash Everyday (3% at U.S. supermarkets up to $6,000/year, then 1%) works well at no annual fee.
 The BCP's $95 fee does not pay for itself at this level.

 $300 to $500/month: The Blue Cash Preferred hits its sweet spot here.
 You are earning $216 to $360 in grocery rewards, minus the $95 fee, for a net of $121 to $265.
 That beats no-fee alternatives by a comfortable margin.